 TRACK AND FIELD DAY: As the weather gets warmer, please avoid parking on the track during school hours as we will be outside practicing during P.E. classes.
-A volunteer letter should have gone home this week looking for help on May 16.
+A volunteer letter will be going home soon looking for help on May 16.

 UPCOMING CONCERTS: Spring Choir Concert, Friday, May 6 at 6:30 p.m. in the gym.
 All grades PK-8 are participating.
 Attendance is expected.
-Attire is school theme t-shirts, jeans and sneakers - just like the Informance in March.
+Attire will be announced at a later date.
 Instrumental Spring Fling, Wednesday, May 11 at 6:30 p.m. in the gym.
 All band and orchestra students as well as all handbell ringers in 5th-8th grades are participating.
 Attendance is expected.
 Attire will be announced at a later date.
 Please reserve these dates on your calendars and invite family and friends to join us for some fun programs!

 6th Grade Class: We began Unit 6 in Religion, titled “The Ministry of Jesus,” last week.
 Look for the review packet on the 6th grade page of the EGL website.
 You can find the devotion & Memory schedules there as well.
-The Memory assignments next week are What is Confession?
-(Monday) and What sins should we confess?
+The Memory assignments next week are How can water do such great things?- Part 2 (Monday) and What does such baptizing with water indicate?
 (Thursday).
-We are in the final few fill in the blank Memory assignments.
+We are in the final month of fill in the blank Memory assignments.
 Students will have to write out the entire assignment in May to prepare them for next year.
-Don’t forget that our field trip to Medieval Times is next Friday.
-Lunch is included with the show.
+If you missed any books last month at the book fair, April book orders went home last Monday.
+Our online class code is L6C77.
 Have a great weekend!
 Mrs. Paukner

-5th Grade: We just finished Lesson 13 in Typing Town.
-We are also using some of our time to type our DARE essays.
+5th Grade: We just finished Lesson 12 in Typing Town.

-6th Grade: We began learning more about Microsoft Word today.
-Students will continue to need their flash drive to save projects and work in class.
-We will not have class next week due to the field trip.
+6th Grade: We began presenting our Microsoft PowerPoint projects today.
+Students will continue to need their flash drive to save projects in class.
 Mrs. Paukner

-5th Grade: We are in Unit 29 in spelling.
-We are continuing to work on linking and helping verbs in language arts.
+5th Grade: We are in Unit 27 in spelling.
+We are working on linking and helping verbs in language arts.

 6th Grade: Language Arts - VAPCI - *It is important that students take good notes, so that they have examples to look back at if they get stuck on homework.
 Additionally, we do a lot of practice work in class that serve as good example sentences as well.
 Each student needs to take responsibility for paying attention in class so that he/she can ask questions.
-We have finished with prepositions.
-Next week, the class will work on a review packet on Monday.
-It will cover verbs (HV, LV, AV), adverbs and prepositions.
-They will watch a video on Wednesday covering “parts of speech”.
-No class Friday since there is a field trip.
-When I am back, we finish the chapter with conjunctions and interjections.
-Spelling - We are working on Unit 28.
-Test 1 is on Monday, April 25.
-The workbook pages and test 2 are on Thursday, April 28.
-Mrs. Paukner will be taking care of spelling next week while I am gone.
-She will assign Unit 29 for the following week.
-Test 1 is on Monday, May 2.
-The workbook pages and test 2 are on Thursday, May 5.
+After a lot of hard work, we are done with the adverbs.
+Our focus now turns to prepositions and prepositional phrases.
+Spelling - We are working on Unit 27.
+Test 1 is on Monday, April 18.
+The workbook pages and test 2 are on Thursday, April 21.
 Make sure you study for the Monday test - then you don’t have so many corrections to do.
-Mrs. Weymie
+Mrs. Weymier

 7th Grade: Language Arts - Our focus turns to writing in the 4th quarter.
 We have begun the research report process.
-Each student is required to have 3-5 (or more) sources.
+Each student will be required to have 3-5 (or more) sources.
 At least one book must be a resource.
 Please visit the library and let your child search for resources.
-We have spent a majority of our class time taking notes this week.
+We will spend a majority of our class time taking notes this week.
 Ask your student how they are doing.
-Next week we will begin to put our notes into categories and also begin organizing the outline of our reports.
-Spelling - We will begin Unit 32 next week.
+Spelling - We will begin Unit 31 next week.
 We have also added a Word of the Day to our Spelling curriculum.
-As your son or daughter what the word was each day :) Last week’s words were; whimsical, killjoy, versatile, gratify, and impartial.
+As your son or daughter what the word was each day :) Last week’s words were; know-how, rendezvous, ponder, noxious, and quagmire.
 Mr. Simmer

-8th Grade: Language Arts - Chapter 13 Complements - We will be moving back to the PN and PA now that our dissection is done.
-Maybe there will be some more bingo in the future.
-Spelling - We are on Unit 31.
-Test 1 is on Monday, 5-2.
-Test 2 and bookwork is due Wednesday, 5-4.
+8th Grade: Language Arts - Chapter 13 Complements - We will be moving back to the PN and PA once our dissection work in science is complete.
+Spelling - We are on Unit 29.
+Test 1 is on Monday, 4-18.
+Test 2 and bookwork is due Wednesday, 4-20.
 Make sure you study for the first test on Monday - then you don’t have so many corrections to do.
 Mrs. Weymier

 LITERATURE — MRS. ELVERS